marvinmoyco/fdtd-code/1d_fdtd/c++_code/readme.md

 5. The output of the C++ program are composed of 2 files:
     1. Log file - txt file containing the cout commands of the C++ program and the terminal outputs of the Python file.
     2. Output file - Main output file of the simulation that contains the data from the program.
+6. The output of the Python3 script are composed of 1-2 files:
+    1. HTML file - for the main simulation and/or subdomain plots (only when FDTD-Schwarz is used).
+    2. Series of images - when using matplotlib and ffmpeg.
+    3. Video - when using matplotlib and ffmpeg.